 We can help you through this difficult process by obtaining the Grant of Probate on your behalf.
 We will also undertake the collection and distribution of assets.
 If there is no will then we can guide family members through the steps that need to be undertaken to progress the administration of the estate.

 Often when someone passes away the number of different matters that need to be sorted out can seem daunting.
 QualitySolicitors Brett Holt aim to help you through this process so that it goes as smoothly as possible.

 We quote a fixed fee for the work we will carry out.
 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts costs will be at the higher end.

-The average fee for a modest estate comprising a house, with a couple of bank and/or building society accounts with an overall value of up to £500,000 is £3,500 + VAT.
+The average fee for a modest estate comprising a house, with a couple of bank and/or building society accounts with an overall value of up to £500,000 is £4,500 + VAT.
 This includes: obtaining the grant, collecting assets, repaying liabilities and distributing the remaining estate.
+However given the complexitity of the estate the fee may be more than this.

 The typical breakdown of our costs for this type of estate would be: